Notarial Services for Individuals

 It is sometimes a requirement when undertaking a notarial act that a direct notarial certificate is included, which accompanies the legal documentation to confirm the validity and authenticity of an act or a transaction.
 This certificate is dated and signed by me, and my personal seal is embossed and my stamp is affixed.

-It is a formal statement made and signed in the presence of me, a notary public.
-An individual who makes the statements affirms that something is true, to the best of their knowledge.
-The statement must be truthful and accurate.
 The purpose is to satisfy a legal requirement or regulation when there is no evidence available.
 The individual makes the declaration before a notary public, a different legal professional to the one that has been instructed to deal with a legal matter or process.
 This ensures impartiality of the statement made.

 If you are intending to sell, or wish to purchase, a property overseas you may require a representative in the foreign jurisdiction, where the property is located, to assist you with the sale or purchase.
 In such circumstances a power of attorney would be required.